WEBSITE TERMS AND CONDITIONS

 “Regulator”: any person having regulatory or supervisory authority over any part of the Services or Enthuse’s or the Customer’s business or operations, in whatever jurisdiction, including H.M.
 Revenue and Customs, the Office of the Information Commissioner and the Department for Business Innovation and Skills and, in each case, any successor body or bodies in the United Kingdom and any body or bodies carrying out similar functions in any relevant jurisdiction;

-20.1 The Client’s details may be kept on computer record (e.g. name and address) however, none of the information (including personal data) that Enthuse holds shall be disclosed to third parties without the Client’s prior agreement in writing except where such disclosure is required by law
+20.1 The Customer’s details may be kept on computer record (e.g. name and address) however, none of the information (including personal data) that Enthuse holds shall be disclosed to third parties without the Customer’s prior agreement in writing except where such disclosure is required by law

 20.2 In this clause 20, the terms “data controller”, “data processor”, “data subject”, “personal data”, and “processing” will be as defined in Data Protection Legislation.